Cost to Register Trademark

 Conclusion

 In a nutshell, the U.S. Patent and Trademark Office (USPTO) in the U.S. does not definitively give the right to a mark unless the USPTO has proof of ongoing usage in commerce and the relevant geographic area.
 Or without the applicant stating that he has a "good faith intention" to use the mark in the case of an international submission.
-Contrary to owners whose mark is listed on the main register, trademark registration does not allow for a presumption of ownership of rights.
+Once a trademark is registered with the USPTO, the owner is presumed to be the valid owner of the mark and has exclusive right to use the mark in connection with the goods or services listed in the registration.

 Only marks used in the United States or its regions or those based on a foreign registration granted in the applicant's place of residence are eligible for this registration.
 So if you are looking for a lawyer to help you with your trademark registration, it is time to consult our attorneys at ContractsCounsel.